DianaSill/DianaSill.github.io/README.md

 - **HTML**: For structuring the content and layout of the portfolio.
 - **CSS**: For styling the website, including responsive design and animations.
 - **JavaScript**: For implementing interactive features and functionality.
+- **PHP**: For handling form submissions and sending messages to my email through the contact form.
+- **Flexbox**: For creating a responsive, clean layout across different screen sizes.
 - **Figma**: Used for designing the layout and visual elements before implementation.
-- **Flexbox**: For creating a responsive, clean layout across different screen sizes.

 ---